-In June 2016 68% of our pupils attained a score above the 50th percentile while 16% scored Sten 1-3.
-In June 2017 60% of our pupils attained a score above the 50th percentile while 20% of pupils scored Sten 1-3.
-In June 2018 64% of our pupils attained a score above the 50th percentile while 21% of our pupils scored Sten 1-3.
-We will endeavour to maintain or increase the percentage of pupils achieving above the 50th percentile and decrease the percentage of pupils scoring in the Sten 1-3 range.
-We will continue to implement throughout all classes a progressive plan that supports the implementation of the new language curriculum with an emphasis on comprehension and reading skills.
-The implementation of the new oral language curriculum in Junior Infants to Second Class will continue, along with the implementation of the new language curriculum.
-This implementation is concurrent to maintaining the First Steps writing plan in our senior classes, before replacing the programme in the coming academic years.
+In June 2016 68% of our pupils attained a score above the 50th percentile while 16% scored STEN 1-3.
+In June 2017 60% of our pupils attained a score above the 50th percentile while 20% of pupils scored STEN 1-3.
+In June 2018 64% of our pupils attained a score above the 50th percentile while 21% of our pupils scored STEN 1-3.
+In June 2019, only 50% of our pupils achieved above the 50th percentile, while 31% of our pupils scored STEN 1-3.
+This may appear to be a decrease in our pupils' achievements but more likely reflects the i) re-standardisation of test norms, ii) the new test layout, iii) the new procedure for answering the test, iv) the change in length of the test and v) the move towards the language new curriculum, away from structure of our First Steps approach (Department of Education and Skills report on national test results from 2011/2012 and 2012/2013 showed heavily skewed results compared with test norms, hence restandardisation) We will endeavour to maintain or increase the percentage of pupils achieving above the 50th percentile and decrease the percentage of pupils scoring in the STEN 1-3 range.
+We have also targeted for observation and support pupils who have dropped two or more STEN in the new test.
+Please see SSE Folder for same.
+We will continue to implement throughout all classes a progressive plan that supports the implementation of the new language curriculum in all classes with an emphasis on comprehension and reading skills.
+Staff will continue CPD with respect to implementing the new language curriculum.